 - Grid Opacity

-Customize the transparency of the grid.
+- This allows you to customize the transparency of the grid.
 Higher opacity results in a less transparent grid, and vice versa.
 If you set this slider all the way to zero (left) the grid will not be visible at all.
 All newly created scenes begin with a Grid Opacity of 0.2 by default.

 - Token Vision

-If this setting is enabled, visibility of the scene will require ownership of a Token which is placed in the scene and has a vision setting.
+- If this setting is enabled, visibility of the scene will require ownership of a Token which is placed in the scene and has a vision setting.
 If this setting is disabled, players will be able to see a scene even if they do not have a token present.
-This setting must be enabled to make use of Fog of War and Dynamic Lighting features.

 - Global Illumination